-Professor Chris Lynch commences term as Dean of the Faculty of Dentistry RCSI
+Professor Christopher Lynch commences term as Dean of the Faculty of Dentistry RCSI

 Professor Lynch graduated in dentistry from UCC (first place in class) in 1999.
 He successfully completed Consultant training in Restorative Dentistry at Cork and was then appointed a Senior Lecturer & Consultant at Cardiff University in 2006.
 At Cardiff, he progressed (via promotion) to a Readership in 2013, and a Personal Chair (Restorative Dentistry & Dental Education) in 2015.
 In 2017, Professor Lynch took up his current position of Professor & Consultant of Restorative Dentistry at University College Cork.

 Professor Lynch has published over 200 papers in peer-reviewed journals as well as a textbook on “Successful posterior composites” (one of the first textbooks in this area).
 With a PhD in mineralised tissue biology, Professor Lynch has focussed substantially on clinical dental education and the interface with clinical dental practice.
 Important examples include his work on the teaching of minimally invasive dentistry (e.g. placement of posterior composites) and developing a substantial evidence base to support community-based clinical teaching (“outreach teaching”) in dentistry.

 The Faculty of Dentistry of the Royal College of Surgeons in Ireland (RCSI) was founded in 1963 with the core mission of advancing the science, art and practice of dentistry by the promotion of education, study and research.
 It is one of the Surgical Postgraduate Faculties at the Royal College of Surgeons in Ireland and its focus is on the post-qualification education and training of dentists in Ireland and overseas.

 Pictured above: Prof. Christopher Lynch, Dean of the Faculty of Dentistry RCSI